cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 * transpiled code in lib

 ### Running terra-dev-site
-Terra-dev-site automatically gets built when you use the provided webpack config or continently, the tt:serve command provided by terra-toolkit.
-If you have a custom webpack config, you can either extend the provided webpack config.
+Terra-dev-site automatically gets built when you use the provided webpack config or conveniently, when you use the tt:serve command provided by terra-toolkit.
+If you have a custom webpack config, you can also extend the provided webpack config using webpack  merge.

-Add the following command to your package.json.
+Add the following terra-toolkit command to your package.json.
+See the [tt:serve docs](https://github.com/cerner/terra-toolkit/tree/master/scripts/serve#cli) for more information on the command options.

 ```json
 {